Japan Self-Defense Forces: Recruitment and conditions of service

 As of 2016, the total strength of the JSDF was 247,154.
 In addition, the JSDF maintained a total of 47,900 reservists attached to the three services.
 The Japanese Constitution abolished conscription on 3 May 1947.
 Enlistment in the JSDF is voluntary at 18 years of age.
 As of 2017, roughly 37% of Japan's active military personnel were over 40 years old.

 When Japan's active and reserve components are combined, the country maintains a lower ratio of military personnel to its population than any member nation of the North Atlantic Treaty Organization (NATO).
 Of the major Asian nations, only India, Indonesia, Malaysia and Thailand keep a lower ratio of personnel in arms.
-Since India and Indonesia have much larger populations, they have larger numbers of personnel.
+Since India and Indonesia have much larger populations, they have greater numbers of personnel, yet a lower ratio of personnel in arms.

 JSDF uniformed personnel are recruited as self-defense official cadet for a fixed term.
 Ground forces recruits normally enlist for two years; those seeking training in technical specialties enlist for three.
 Naval and air recruits normally enlist for three years.
 Officer candidates, students in the National Defense Academy and National Defense Medical College, and candidate enlist students in technical schools are enrolled for an indefinite period.
 The National Defense Academy and enlisted technical schools usually require an enrollment of four years, and the National Defense Medical College require six years.